 Finding the Right Therapist for You and Your Family

 Below are a few things to consider in determining if a therapist is the “right fit” for you and your family.

 Who does the therapist talk to?

-Every therapist operates slightly different.
+Every therapist operates slightly differently.
 Generally, a family therapist will talk to people that are intertwined and heavily involved in the family’s life.
 This obviously includes each member of the family, teachers, extended family members, and maybe caregivers.
 It certainly will depend upon how severe the issues are.

 When is the best time to start therapy?

 Now!
 Therapy is beneficial for anyone at any time.
 If your family is experiencing the effects of divorce or separation, sooner than later is the best time to start.
 I would recommend researching therapists in your area and meeting with a few to get a feel for their different approaches and strategies.
-Tell them a little about your family and why you want to incorporate family therapy into your family’s regular routine and they will have advice for you.
+Tell them a little about your family and why you want to incorporate family therapy into your family’s regular routine.
+They will have advice for you.
 It’s never too late to being therapy.
 Therapy is offered for just about every stage of life changes.

 How do you select a family therapist?